corweet/bato_downloader/README.md

 *   `customtkinter`: For creating the modern-looking graphical user interface.
 *   `requests`: For making HTTP requests to Bato.to.
 *   `beautifulsoup4`: For parsing HTML content and extracting data.
+*   `Pillow`: For image processing and PDF creation.

 ## Error Handling